silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 <li><a href="https://www.humanetech.com/" target="_blank" rel="noopener">Center for Humane Technology</a></li>
 <li><a href="https://www.ted.com/talks/zeynep_tufekci_we_re_building_a_dystopia_just_to_make_people_click_on_ads" target="_blank" rel="noopener">We’re building a dystopia just to make people click on ads</a> TED Talk by Zeynep Tufekci</li>
 </ul>

+## Update

+<strong>22 November, 2021</strong>.
+Two months ago, I logged in on my Instagram account and felt nothing.
+I saw a friend's video at the top of my feed, but <em>didn't feel the need to see the rest</em>.
+There was no point in keeping the account inactive, so I set it for deletion.
+Now it's gone.

 <!-- <small>Photo by [Max van den Oetelaar](https://unsplash.com/photos/buymYm3RQ3U) on Unsplash</small> -->